spacetelescope/PyFITS/docs/source/users_guide/users_table.rst

 There are two kinds of table in the FITS standard: binary tables and ASCII tables.
 Binary tables are more economical in storage and faster in data access and manipulation.
-ASCII tables store the data in a "human readable" form and therefore takes up more storage space as well as more processing time since the ASCII text need to be parsed back into numerical values.
+ASCII tables store the data in a "human readable" form and therefore take up more storage space as well as more processing time since the ASCII text needs to be parsed into numerical values.

 Table Data as a Record Array